Ray-Apenteng/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -l - displays content lists of your current directory in long format

-ls al - lists all files including hidden files in your current directory in a long format
+ls -al - lists all files including hidden files in your current directory in a long format

 ls -aln - Display current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .)

+mkdir /tmp/my_first_directory  - Create a script that creates a directory named my_first_directory in the /tmp/ directory